-OC performs the highest mortality rate in malignant tumors of female reproductive system.
-Macrophages play important roles in the OC microenvironment, which not only affect host's defense against microbes, viruses and parasites, but also against tumor cells.
-TAMs belong to M2 macrophages, which are associated with the poor prognosis of tumors and play an important role in the occurrence and development, distant metastasis and angiogenesis of malignant tumors [30].
-It has been demonstrated that the large number of CD163+ M2 macrophages is associated with poor prognosis of epithelial ovarian cancer [31].
-In addition, the high M1/M2 ratio in ovarian tumor tissue is associated with early prognosis and long survival of tumor patients [32], otherwise, patients have poor prognosis and reduced survival [33].
+OC has the highest mortality rate of all the malignant tumors of the female reproductive system.
+Macrophages play important roles in the OC microenvironment; they affect the host’s ability to defend against microbes, viruses, and parasites, as well as against tumor cells.
+OC TAMs are generally the M2 phenotype, contributing to the occurrence, development, distant metastasis, and angiogenesis of malignant tumors and hence the poor prognosis associated with OC [30].
+It has been demonstrated that large proportions of CD163+ M2 macrophages are present in epithelial OCs and are related to poor prognosis [31].
+In addition, a high M1 to M2 macrophage ratio in OC tissue is associated with early diagnosis and long survival of tumor patients [32]; and the reverse has also been shown [33].

-2.1 Potential mechanism of M2 macrophages in facilitating poor progression of ovarian cancer
+2.1 Potential mechanisms involving M2 macrophages that facilitate OC progression

-M2 macrophages perform the ability in promoting the immune escape of tumor cells by releasing immunosuppressive factors in OC.
-For example, during tumor malignant progression, macrophages could polarize into M2 phenotypes in the stimulation with IL-4, IL-10, and IL-13, which in turn induce the progression of angiogenesis, immunosuppression, and matrix remodeling by secreting IL-4, IL-5, and IL-6 [34].
-TAMs are responsible for regulating tumor cell migration in the microenvironment through modulating the secretion and interaction of epithelial growth factor (EGF), TNF-α and colony stimulating factor-1 (CSF-1) [35].
-In OC microenvironment, TAMs promote cell invasion by enhancing the activity of c-Jun and NF-κB, as well as the upregulation of SR-A level [36,37].
-The cytokines and chemokines secreted from OC cells can increase the macrophage recruitment and promote macrophage polarization [38].
-For example, the leukemia inhibitory factor (LIF) and IL-6 secreted from OC cells promote the differentiation of macrophages into M2 phenotypes [39].
-The CCL2 released from epithelial ovarian cancer cells increase the recruitment of macrophages and M2 polarization in the tumor microenvironment through CCL2/MCP-1 signaling [40].
-TNF, CCL22 and CXCL12 secreted from OC cells induce the polarization from M0 macrophages to M2 macrophages in tumor microenvironment [41].
-In addition, the transmembrane protein semaphorin 4D (SEMA4D) is highly expressed in OC cell line and the supernatant when compared with normal human ovarian cells and the supernatant, and the peripheral blood mononuclear cells (PBMCs) are tend to differentiate into M2 macrophages with when stimulated by recombinant soluble SEMA4D [42].
-Likely, the COX-2 derived from ovarian cancer stem cells affects M2 macrophage polarization by the activation of JAK and COX-2/PGE2 signaling pathways [43].
+M2 macrophages promote the immune escape of tumor cells by releasing immunosuppressive factors in the OC microenvironment.
+For example, during the progression of a malignant tumor, macrophages that are stimulated with interleukin (IL)-4, IL-10, and IL-13 polarize into the M2 phenotype and secrete IL-4, IL-5, and IL-6, which in turn induce the progression of angiogenesis, immunosuppression, and matrix remodeling [34].
+TAMs regulate tumor-cell migration in the microenvironment by modulating the secretion of and interactions between epithelial growth factor (EGF), tumor necrosis factor alpha (TNF-α), and colony stimulating factor-1 (CSF-1) [35].
+In the OC microenvironment, TAMs promote cell invasion by enhancing the activity of c-Jun and NF-κB and the upregulation of SR-A [36,37].
+The cytokines and chemokines secreted by OC cells can increase macrophage recruitment and polarization [38].
+For example, it has been shown that leukemia inhibitory factor (LIF) and IL-6 secreted by OC cells promote the differentiation of macrophages into the M2 phenotype [39].
+In another study, CCL2 released by epithelial OC cells was found to increase the recruitment of macrophages and M2 polarization in the tumor microenvironment through CCL2/MCP-1 signaling [40].
+It has also been shown that TNF, CCL22, and CXCL12 secreted by OC cells induce polarization of M0 macrophages into M2 macrophages in the tumor microenvironment [41].
+In addition, the expression of the transmembrane protein semaphorin 4D (SEMA4D) was found to be higher in an OC cell line and the cell culture supernatant than in normal human ovarian cells and the cell culture supernatant, and peripheral blood mononuclear cells (PBMCs) were found to tend to differentiate into M2 macrophages when stimulated by recombinant soluble SEMA4D [42].
+It is also likely that COX-2 derived from OC stem cells affects M2 macrophage polarization via activation of the JAK and COX-2/PGE2 signaling pathways [43].

-2.2 Effects of macrophages in the malignant progression of different forms of ovarian cancer
+2.2 Effects of macrophages on the malignant progression of different forms of OC